 It may be possible to find work as a special needs teaching assistant first, and then progress to the position of special educational needs teacher.

-It is required that applicants have at least two years of qualified teaching experience and a good understanding of the Special Educational Needs and Disability (SEND) code of practice, which outlines the statutory requirements for identifying and supporting young people with SEN or disabilities.
+You will need to have at least two years of qualified teaching experience and a good understanding of the Special Educational Needs and Disability (SEND) code of practice, which outlines the statutory requirements for identifying and supporting young people with SEN or disabilities.

 In order to achieve national consistency, new SENCOs must complete the National Award for Special Educational Needs Coordination.
 The course is one year in duration, with a further two years to complete all requirements, and is equivalent to 60 points at Masters level.
 For further information, see the National Association of Special Educational Needs (nasen).

 SEN teachers may progress to leadership roles such as becoming a head of department or head of year/key-stage coordinator in a secondary school.
-They may eventually progress to taking on a senior management role such as deputy head or head teacher.
+You may eventually progress to taking on a senior management role such as deputy head or head teacher.

 Alternatively, progression may be possible to inspector status with the Office for Standards in Education, Children's Services and Skills (Ofsted).
 Others may progress to lecturing posts in further or higher education.